Trading Psychology

 When You’re Overtrading

-The math is brutal: the longer you stay at the table, the more your slim edge gets eaten by costs, fatigue, and decision quality.
+The math is brutal: the longer you stay at the table, the more your slim edge gets eaten by costs, fatigue, decision quality and a market reaching daily equilibrium.
 Even with a real edge, overtrading kills it.
-My own data shows the first 30 minutes of the Emini session has roughly six points of range — the rest of the day delivers a fraction of that, but most overtraders are still hammering away at 2pm hunting moves that statistically aren’t there.
+My own data shows the first 30-90 minutes of the Emini session have most of the day’s range – the rest of the day delivers a fraction of that, but most overtraders are still hammering away at 2 pm hunting moves that statistically aren’t there.

-I cover the casino analogy, the first-30-minutes data, and a stack of reader emails from traders doing 100+ trades a day in Is Day Trading Gambling?
+I cover the casino analogy, the first 30-minute data, and a stack of reader emails from traders doing 50+ trades a day in Is Day Trading Gambling?
 Not If You Do This.
-If you trade more than 5–10 times a day, that page is mandatory reading.
+If you trade more than 5-10 times a day, that page is mandatory reading.

 When You Need to Toughen Up

-There’s a category of trader who has a fine edge and decent risk rules, but folds at the first stretch of losses.
+There’s a category of traders who have a fine edge and decent risk rules, but fold at the first stretch of losses.
 Not blown accounts.
 Just the normal drawdown that every system goes through.

 If that’s you, the conversation isn’t about technique.
 It’s about whether you actually want this.
 Most people don’t.
-Most people want the idea of being a trader without the reality of losing weeks, boring afternoons, and silent screens.
+Most people want the idea of being a trader without the reality of studying charts, losing weeks, and learning the market’s “why.”

 The Practitioner Reality – Trading From the Road